This API is currently in an invite-only beta testing phase. Please inquire here if you are interested in obtaining access.

 string replacement.
 It is recommended you use the latest version of our client libraries which properly handle this deprecation.

-Unlike our REST API, each connection to the Websocket API must be authenticated with an API key and secret key.
+Each connection to the Websocket API must be authenticated with an API key and secret key.

-An example implementation of generating the token can be found
+created with the corresponding secret key.
+An example implementation of generating the token in Go can be found

 To stream data, clients should connect to

-The client will receive live updates for each subscription until the connection is closed.
+wss://stream.cryptowat.ch and provide a list of ClientSubscriptions (StreamSubscription) as part of the as part of the APIAuthenticationMessage.
+The client will receive live updates for each subscription until it unsubscribes or the connection is closed.

 exchanges:4:trades is a feed of all trades in the scope

-exchanges where the resource ID is
+exchanges where the ID is

 4 (Kraken) and the subject is